 And speaking of social platforms, it is imperative to have a uniform profile picture or headshot that looks professional and helps people identify you as an influencer and your brand.

 Using a branded profile picture and signing up for Gravatar will help you stand out when you comment on other blog posts, as part of your visibility strategy.

 You must also consider having some custom decorative visual elements designed:

 - Branded buttons or banners to move your visitors to action

 - Branded bullet points, icons, and symbols to highlight key content

 - Branded lines, frames, or separators to break up important sections of a page

 - Your own post signature (which you can also use on your e-mail newsletter).

 - Branded arrows, check marks, and images with titles

-You will also want to complement your custom branded WordPress website with offline such as a business card, a downloadable one-sheet, and even your own deck design for presentations.
+You will also want to complement your custom branded WordPress website with offline such as a business card, printable flyers or posters, a downloadable one-sheet, and even your own deck design for speaking presentations and webinars.
 All your marketing collateral must look and feel the same so your audience has the same user experience throughout the marketing process.